compbel/SMiTH/README.md

 ## Algorithm:
 ![alt text](/images/flow.png)

-{\bf A}: Input phylogenetic tree. {\bf B}: Distribution of possible migration trees.
+**A**: Input phylogenetic tree.
+**B**: Distribution of possible migration trees.
 Parallel rectangles depict a probability density function, with each rectangle's width proportional to the corresponding probability.
-In practice, the distribution is represented either by a random graph model or by a stochastic graph generation procedure. {\bf C}: Candidate migration trees sampled from the distribution B. {\bf D}: Homomorphisms from the phylogeny to three sampled trees.
+In practice, the distribution is represented either by a random graph model or by a stochastic graph generation procedure.
+**C**: Candidate migration trees sampled from the distribution **B**.
+**D**: Homomorphisms from the phylogeny to three sampled trees.
 In the phylogenies, nodes are color-coded by their homomorphic images in a migration tree.
-The phylogeny layouts in the middle of each subfigure showcases how homomorphism transforms them into sampled trees.  {\bf E}: consensus solution derived from homomorphisms in D. The solution is shown as potential color distributions for the phylogeny's nodes (left) or as a graph where possible migration edges are weighted according to the number of supporting solutions (right), with the edge thickness indicating weight.
+The phylogeny layouts in the middle of each subfigure showcases how homomorphism transforms them into sampled trees.
+**E**: consensus solution derived from homomorphisms in **D**.
+The solution is shown as potential color distributions for the phylogeny's nodes (left) or as a graph where possible migration edges are weighted according to the number of supporting solutions (right), with the edge thickness indicating weight.

 ## Pre-requisites: